canonical/lxd/doc/rest-api.md

 Renaming to an existing name must return the 409 (Conflict) HTTP code.

+Attempting to rename the `default` profile will return the 403 (Forbidden) HTTP code.

 ### DELETE
  * Description: remove a profile
  * Authentication: trusted